DeraiZ/DeraiZ/README.md

 - I'm currently learning at La Manu at Amiens
 - You can contact me by e-mail at : matheo.simon46@gmail.com
-- I speek French and English
+- I speak French and English

 <!--
 **DeraiZ/DeraiZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.